 Carlos Alberto de Meira Fontes.
-Mr. Fontes has been a member of our board of directors as a nominee of Petroquisa since 2001.
-He has been the president of Petroquisa since April 2000 and is the petrochemical executive manager of Petrobras.
+Mr. Fontes was a member of our board of directors as a nominee of Petroquisa since 2001.
+He submitted a letter of resignation to our company on August 31, 2004.
+He was the president of Petroquisa from April 2000 through August 2004.
 He is also the president of the advisory council of the Fábrica Carioca de Catalisadores, a chemical catalyst company, a member of the board of directors of Petroquímica União S.A., the president of the board of directors of Rio Polímeros and a member of the officers council of the Brazilian Association of Chemical Industry and Derivative Products.
 Mr. Fontes holds a bachelor s degree in chemical engineering from the Instituto Militar de Engenharia, took engineering courses given by Petrobras, holds a postgraduate degree in business management from the Universidade Federal do Rio de Janeiro and attended an advanced management program.
 Mr. Fontes business address is Avenida República do Chile, 65, Rio de Janeiro, RJ CEP 20031-912, Brazil.